 All network metrics were highly correlated with each other and lichen species richness.
 Thus, after controlling for the variation explained by lichen species richness, all three network metrics significantly predicted variation in the similarity of networks but only network size explained a biologically relevant amount of variation in network similarity.

 These results strongly support the hypothesis that there is a genetic component to the structure of species interactions.
-Our quantative network modeling and network analyses show that this genetic effect is not due to variation in lichen species richness arising from genotype, but by some other causal pathway.
+Our quantitative network modeling and network analyses show that this genetic effect is not due to variation in lichen species richness arising from genotype, but by some other causal pathway.
 These results indicate that the variation in network structure among genotypes arises from the communities being at different levels of community assembly, as both species richness and the size of the network independently explained the most variation in network similarity.

 These findings are particularly important as they suggest that quantitative modeling of community-wide interaction networks can aid our understanding of community dynamics and that we need to place interactions among species within an evolutionary framework.

+Important to note that while many studies have now been published on interaction networks, this is the first to show that the networks of individual genotypes are significantly different.
+Such findings suggest that natural selection can act on networks and that different networks have the potential to differentially feed back to affect the fitness of the individual genotypes they occupy.
+Although such feedbacks may not occur in this system, several studies have now emerged in which strong positive and negative feedbacks have been demonstrated (e.g., negative – Packer and Clay 2000, Michalet et al. 2011; positive – Pregitzer et al. 2010, Smith et al. 2011)

 2. Introduction